 What’s the most versatile sauce, you ask?
 The bolognese of course!
 You can use this dressing with pretty much anything you can think of.
 Sandwich?
 Yes.
 Chicken?
 Yes.
 Pasta?
 Obviously, yes!

-It’s one of the most essential recipes for students.
+It’s one of the most essential recipes for students and one of the easy uni meals they can conveniently cook!

 What you’ll need: Minced meat, finely chopped onions, celery, carrot, tomato puree and olive oil.